Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Dynamical model

 \subsubsection{Binary hardening}

 Numerical and theoretical considerations show that hard binaries tend to increase their binding energy as a result of binary--single interactions, whereas soft binaries become softer with time as a consequence of the negative heat capacity of gravitational systems~\cite{Gurevich:1950,1975MNRAS.173..729H,1980AJ.....85.1281H}.
-As the binary hardens its eccentricity grows, again in a statistical sense.
+During interactions, on average, a hard binary gains an amount of binding energy $\Delta E_b$ that scales with the binding energy $E_b$ and with the mass ratio between the binary $m_{12}$ and the single $m_3$ as follows~\cite{1980AJ.....85.1281H,Antonini:2016gqe,Sesana:2006xw,Quinlan:1996vp}:

+The validity of the mass dependence of this formula has not yet been fully explored numerically, however we use it as an extrapolation between the test-particle and equal-mass cases.
 After a binary--single interaction, the binary's Keplerian parameters (semimajor axis $a$ and eccentricity $e$) change to new values $a'$ and $e'$ according to

-where $m_3$ is the mass of the single object approaching the binary while $H$ and $K$ are the hardening and eccentricity growth rates, respectively.
-We calculate these quantities by implementing the analytical fits of Ref.~\cite{Sesana:2006xw}---in particular their Eqs.~(16) and~(18), along with parameters from their Tables~I and~II---which are based on numerical scattering experiments.
-For reference, when $\eta\gg1$, the hardening rate takes values in the range $15-20$, such that the binary hardens at a constant rate.
-To estimate the hard--soft boundary, we use the definition of Ref.~\cite{Sesana:2006xw} for the hardness semimajor axis:

-This scales as the inverse of the squared stellar velocity dispersion in the system, which means that higher temperature environments require binary components to be much closer for the binary to be hard.
-Note that this estimate is more conservative than the one obtained from equating the binding energy of the binary with the relative kinetic energy with respect to a typical cluster member, and it differs from it by a factor of $\sim2m_1/\overline{m}$~\cite{Kritos:2020fjw}.

-In very massive clusters, where the velocity dispersion exceeds a few hundreds km/s, there are no hard binary stars (not even contact binaries with the components in their main sequence), because the value of the hardness semimajor axis drops below the solar radius.
+while $e'$ is resampled from the thermal distribution.
+Previous theoretical considerations~\cite{1937AZh....14..207A} and numerical experiments~(see~\cite{1975MNRAS.173..729H}, Sec.~2.3) have verified the validity of the thermal distribution for systems in thermal equilibrium.
+The symbol $\beta$ in Eq.~\eqref{Eq:Binding_energy_change} above denotes a constant which we take to be $4/7$~\cite{Samsing:2017xmd}.